avito-tech/graphwalker/README.md

 ![@code annotation](docs/code annotation.png?raw=true "@code annotation")

-In some cases, information about the generated element, be it edge or vertex, is enough to generate not just an abstract method, but its implementation code.
+In some cases, information about the generated element (edge or vertex), is enough to generate interface implementation code.
 Here's what the generated code will look like for the example above.

 ```java